 When your label printing needs have outgrown the basics, you will need a thermal transfer printer, and the very best are Zebra thermal transfer printers.
 Available now from DAL, the zebra direct thermal label printer are in a class of their own.

 Widely recognized as a global leader in label printing technology, Zebra is an innovative tech company based in the US, with annual sales at just over $4 billion.
-Zebra thermal printers are engineered to be rugged and tough enough to withstand industrial conditions.
+Zebra thermal transfer label printer are engineered to be rugged and tough enough to withstand industrial conditions.
 As a major corporation with a solid history and excellent reputation, Zebra provides one of the most iron-clad warranties any tech company is willing to offer.

 The main competitor to Zebra in Australia is the well-known Dymo brand.
 Of course, Dymo also makes an excellent range of label printers, but there are some key differences that ensure Zebra comes out well ahead in terms of quality and value, even though the price tag is also typically higher by comparison.

 How the Zebra thermal printer range beats Dymo for high volume printing